 Growing good food in the woods.

-We (Kailea and Andy Pedley) are a husband-and-wife team growing vegetables organically, raising pigs in the forest, collecting eggs from free-ranging hens, and dreaming up all kinds of other plans!
+We (Kailea and Andy Pedley) are a wife-and-husband team growing vegetables organically, raising pigs in the forest, collecting eggs from free-ranging hens, and dreaming up all kinds of other plans!

 Kailea grew up in Ontario and had her first taste of farming while working alongside migrant farm workers in southwestern Ontario in 2007.
 Since then, she has worked and volunteered on numerous farms in Canada, the UK and New Zealand, completed two full-season internships on CSA farms in Ontario, and completed a Masters in Rural Planning and Development at the University of Guelph.